Edited by: Keri Stooksbury

 - If you have a balance on the credit card you plan to cancel, make sure that you pay it off.
 If you are unable to pay off the balance in full, you could consider transferring some or all of the amount to another credit card.
 Make sure you continue making payments on that balance.
 And be mindful of if or when the interest rate on that other card will go up.

 - Next, contact your credit card issuer directly to cancel your card.
 When you do, confirm with them that there is no balance on the card.

-Hot Tip: Many credit cards will offer a 0% introductory interest rate — but this low rate won’t last forever.
+Hot Tip: You can get a credit card with 0% interest — but this low rate won’t last forever.
 So, before the interest rate goes back up into double digits, make sure you have a plan in place for reducing or eliminating the balance due.

 Major Credit Card Issuers and Phone Numbers

 *Note: If you have a corporate American Express credit card, you may need to contact your employer’s program administrator.